SoftwareAG/c8y-docs/content/change-logs/analytics/apama-in-c8y-202406-06-icons-in-read-only-mode.md

 ticket: PAB-2240
 version:
 ---
 Previously, icons that could not be used when a model was active (that is, in read-only mode) were shown as disabled in the model editor's toolbar.
-This has been changed so that icons that cannot be used in read-only mode (such as the save icon) are no longer displayed in the toolbar.
+To improve usability when in read-only mode, icons that cannot be used (such as the save icon) are no longer displayed in the toolbar.